Getdeck/Getdeck.github.io/docs/deckfile/deckfile-specs.md

 ### The `decks` top-level element
 The `decks` attribute contains a list of deck definitions.

-> Preview: a `hosts` attribute may contain the required local domains (for example `my-domain.example`) which are
+> Preview: a `hosts` attribute may contain the required local domains (for example `my-domain.example`), which are
 > managed (added and removed) in the _hosts_ of the local system resolver, i.e. (`/etc/hosts` on Linux hosts).

 ### The `deck` definition
-A deck specification consists of meta information about the deck and the required sources to provision this deck.
+A deck specification consists of meta-information about the deck and the required sources to provision this deck.

 #### `name`
 Valid string values for the `name` attribute are: an arbitrary name for the deck.
 The name of the deck must be unique for this Deckfile.

 #### `namespace`
-Valid string values for the `namespace` attribute are: an arbitrary name for the Kubernetes namespace which is also a valid namespace identifier.
+Valid string values for the `namespace` attribute are: an arbitrary name for the Kubernetes namespace, which is also a valid namespace identifier.
 For more information please check the Kubernetes documentation on [namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).